 Keep the property well maintained.
-If you want good tenants, long-term tenants and tenants who pay their rent on time, do your part to keep them.
+If you want good tenants, long-term tenants, and tenants who pay their rent on time, do your part to keep them.
 Deal with maintenance issues quickly.
 Make repairs as necessary.
 Upgrade appliances or at least ensure the ones you provide are in good working order.
-Respond to your tenants’ calls quickly, or if you can’t be sure they know you’ll be unavailable for awhile.
+Respond to your tenants’ calls quickly, or if you can’t be sure they know you’ll be unavailable for a while.
 Don’t be a slumlord.
-Slumlords are defined as landlords who don’t maintain their property, or make it so inconveniently difficult to live there that the tenants don’t want to stay.
+Slumlords are defined as landlords who don’t maintain their property or make it so inconveniently difficult to live there that the tenants don’t want to stay.

 Being a Good Landlord – Longterm growth

-Being a good landlord will go a long in way in developing lasting relationships with your tenants, which will in turn, help you keep them in your property longer and you get to keep paying the mortgage.
+Being a good landlord will go a long way in developing lasting relationships with your tenants, which will, in turn, help you keep them in your property longer and you get to keep paying the mortgage.
 Often a tenant and landlord relationship can turn an average tenant into a great one simply because they want to keep that relationship intact.
 Just be sure to provide a great living environment for your tenants, and they will be more than happy to keep you around.
 In the end, it’s all about good communication and a sense of mutual respect between landlord and tenant.

 In a tough economy, it’s important to do all you can to avoid facing the difficulty of paying the mortgage.
 That applies just as much to an REI professional as it does to the average renter.
-These simple tips can help as you work to develop lasting, long-term, rent paying tenants to keep your properties bringing in the income you need every month.
+These simple tips can help as you work to develop lasting, long-term, rent-paying tenants to keep your properties bringing in the income you need every month.